galawaydude/data-place/100 operating-systems/Memory Management.md

 lets convert this to bytes
 1 KB = $2^{10}$ bytes
 4 KB = $2^{12}$ bytes
-You can convert this to words also, if you have know 1 word has
+>You can convert this to words also, if you have know 1 word has how many bytes

+SO

 #### Structure of a Page Table Entry (PTE)